usedUsername1/pioneer/README.md

 I tried to write the code in a scalable manner.
 Pioneer tries to abstractize every piece of firewall configuration and tries to store it in a vendor-agnostic mode.
 <p>The main idea is to get a 1-to-1 replica of the config of the source security device in Pioneer.
 The info should be stored in a vendor-agnostic format as much as possible.
-<p>Pioneer uses the APIs of a Security Device (which can be either a firewall or a firewall manager), extracts it, processes it, and then
-it stores it in a PostgreSQL database.
+<p>Pioneer uses the APIs of a security device (which can be either a firewall or a firewall manager), extracts and processes all the info from the security device and then stores it in a PostgreSQL database.
 <p>So far, only the device objects firewall and NAT policies, security zones and the managed devices are imported.
 After the data is processed, the user can import the processed security devies into a migration project.
 Policies are then further processed and then they can be migrated to the target firewall.